Follow @annefontenoy on Twitter

 She trained in the 1970s in various art studios, at first as a paste-up artist in a small independent studio, Sterling Studios, Maiden Lane, Covent Garden.
 In this art studio most of the work was pasting by hand, the balloons and “thinks” bubbles of text, either typed or hand written, onto the hand drawn artwork for comics and teenage magazines.
 Most of the magazines were published by IPC Publications.
 Everyday Anne would take the bus from the Strand and along Fleet Street from the Covent Garden art studio carrying the artwork back and forth in a large portfolio between the publishers and the studio.
 She worked in Covent Garden not long before the fruit and vegetable market moved to Nine Elms, and the market workers were often having a last cup of tea before going home, just as most other people were arriving for work.

-After that she worked for a very small company, E G Stevens, who made completely hand made belts and buttons for the couture houses.
+After that Anne worked for a very small company, E G Stevens, who made completely hand made belts and buttons for the couture houses.
 There were no sewing machines used to cover the belts and buttons, everything was hand sewn or stuck with special textile glues.
 Each order was usually just for one belt and/or several buttons to go with a couture dress which was being made to order for one customer by the couture house who had commissioned the belt and buttons.
 The buttons were often hand covered with the same material as the dress.
 Some of the buttons were finished with hand stitching, hand pleating or made to look like flowers.

 There were just 4 people working in the studio which was near the Liberty London store, in Kingly Court which is built in between Kingly Street and Carnaby Street.
 The runners from the couture houses would visit the studio to bring the materials and collect the finished works.